Johnson has sights set on bigger, better finishes in IndyCar

 He’s soaked in all sorts of new experiences in IndyCar.
 He’s even tutored Sage Karam, who finished ninth in the Indy 500 as a rookie and seventh this year, as the driver attempts his first NASCAR race later this month in Indianapolis.

 He should know how it feels.
-Johnson spent the last year seeking advice from fellow IndyCar drivers like Scott Dixon to better make the adjustment from stock cars to open wheel.
+Johnson spent the last year seeking advice from fellow IndyCar drivers like new teammate Scott Dixon to better make the adjustment from stock cars to open wheel.

 ”It’s interesting because clearly I’m having my challenges in understanding and adapting to these cars,” he said.